 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven

-“I would say DO IT, Have faith in yourself, believe in yourself and be willing to make mistakes along the way.
-Get over it and learn for them.
-It’s really rewarding, Most of the time, money isn’t that great sometimes, but you don’t do it always for the money; you do it for where you want to be in your life, If I am having a bad day, sometimes the shop does cheer me up.
-Sometimes, not all the time!
+“I would say, DO IT.
+Have faith in yourself, believe in yourself, and be willing to make mistakes along the way.
+Please move past it and learn from them.
+It’s really rewarding.
+You don’t always do it for the money; you do it for where you want to be in life.
+If I am having a difficult day, sometimes the shop does cheer me up.
+However, this happens only occasionally.
 That would be weird. “

-With future events and opening evenings, It’s a great way to get work displayed and shown, especially for those who want to hit it up the town and have a unique and quirky edge.
+Future events and opening evenings are a wonderful way to get work displayed and shown, especially for those who want to hit it up in the town and have a unique and quirky edge.
 I left the store feeling so accomplished and inspired.
-Godiva brings such inspiration and a key to independent designers, the gateway to your dreams, having had the opportunity to gain insight into the wacky and jumping world!
+Godiva provides inspiration and opportunities for independent designers, offering a gateway to their dreams by allowing them to gain insight into the dynamic and exciting world of design.

 What do you think?